 Password Manager – BitWarden

 BitWarden is my current password manager after leaving LastPass.
-I the design, the setup, the system architecture, and the app.
+I love the design, the setup, the system architecture, and the app.
 Check out BitWarden here.

 TV – ClearStream Eclipse TV Antenna